baking-bad/tzkt/README.md

 git clone https://github.com/baking-bad/tzkt.git
 cd tzkt/

-make init #run this command just once to init database from the latest snapshot make start
+make init #run this command if you want to restore the DB from the latest snapshot make start

 curl http://127.0.0.1:5000/v1/head